 BEST TIME TO VISIT CANADA

 The best time to visit Canada is between April and October, this is if you want mild, reasonably warm or if you’re lucky hot weather.
 If you want to see Canada with hot weather and blue skies then aim to visit between May and September.
 July to August is peak tourist season right across Canada, from Halifax to Vancouver, especially from mid July to mid August so prices will be higher during this time.

-Canada can be an expensive city but it’s still generally an affordable destination for travelers on a tight budget.
-The cost of your trip to Canada really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between 35 to 50 dollars a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between 50 to 100 dollars per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Toronto and Vancouver then budget about 250 dollars plus a day.
+Canada is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Canada really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $50 to $100 per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $100 to $200 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least $200 to $500+ per day.

 Meal For One

-Other essential items to pack for a trip to Canada include a good quality travel backpack.
+Other essential items to pack for a trip to Canada include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.

 Last but not least and perhaps the most fun part of the trip planning journey is packing!